andresca94/andresca94.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/andresca94/Motor-Colission-App-Streamlit)

-<div style="text-align: justify">I loaded and cleaned the Motor Collision in New York City dataset.
+<div style="text-align: justify">Loaded and cleaned the Motor Collision in New York City dataset.
 Creation of a 3D map and data visualization to respond the questions “Where are the most people injured in NYC?” and “How many collisions occur during a given time of day”.
 Breakdown by minute and affected type Pedrestrians, Cyclist, Motorist.
 Front end using Streamlit.</div>
 <br>
 <center><img src="images/ezgif.com-gif-maker.gif"/></center>